FAAM-146/cal-nc/README.rst

     .. note::

     This application uses ``ncgen`` which is part of the `netCDF <https://www.unidata.ucar.edu/software/netcdf/docs/getting_and_building_netcdf.html>`_ package.
 It must be in the OS path so that it can be found by the script.
+It will usually be installed as part of the ``netcdf4-python`` package.

 * In a terminal clone the cal-nc repository (the instructions below assume you are installing into a user/git directory but it can be anywhere you like)